Smart Contract Addresses

 Provided below, is an example of a raw smart contract address using a workchain ID and account ID together (expressed as workchain_id and account_id):

--1 at the start of the address string, this denotes a workchain_id that belongs to the MasterChain.
+-1 at the start of the address string, which denotes a workchain_id that belongs to the Masterchain.

 Uppercase letters (such as 'A', ‘B’, ‘C’, ‘D’ etc.) may be used in address strings instead of their lower-case counterparts (such as 'a', ‘b’, ’c’ 'd' etc.).